peering-manager/peering-manager/docs/setup/7-scheduled-tasks.md

 Since it is based on the [PeeringDB](https://www.peeringdb.com) API, querying these API can take quite a lot of time depending of the data that is needed to be retrieved.
-To avoid such time loss, Peering Manager is able to cached some of this data in its local database.
+To avoid such time loss, Peering Manager is able to cache some of this data in its local database.
+This is required if you want to use PeeringDB data inside Peering Manager.

 ## Caching in the Local Database